 One of the best ways you explore the almighty Everest region, and ace the mountains, in style and comfort, then the Everest Base Camp Luxury Trekking is a perfect option for you, navigating through the UNESCO-enslisted heritage of Sagarmatha National Park.
 Since the Everest region is almost the most visited Himalayan terrain in the world, the modern amenities, 5 star hotels, with fine services, private washrooms, buffet breakfast, roof top and window lodges, showcases the intriguing vista of an early hour morning light giving a shade of golden to the white himalayan peaks, and rugged landscapes, where your city alike, essentials, are provided as well.

 This kind of luxury adventure to EBC is perfectly suited for first-time trekkers, hiking along with families, and wanting to experience the luxury amenities at such high elevation, which also includes 1 night at the world's highest situated 5-star hotel, of Everest View, with private accommodations and attached washroom facilities as well.
-While the trekking route navigates through regular trailheads, the difference that you can find stands out to be the journey begins, with the breathtaking aerial view of the mountains and landscapes, via a helicopter ride to Lukla, and ends with a heli ride back to Kathmandu, lasting for 12 days of timeframe.
+While the trekking route navigates through regular trailheads, the difference that you can find stands out to be the journey begins, with the breathtaking aerial view of the mountains and landscapes, via a helicopter ride to Lukla, and ends with a heli ride back to Kathmandu, lasting for 12 days.

 Route: Kathmandu → helicopter ride to Lukla → Phakding → Namche Bazaar → Tengboche → Lobuche → Gorakshep → Kala Patthar → direct helicopter return flight to Kathmandu